- Civil Clinics

-1) To be eligible to become a CLI, students must first register with the Florida Board of Bar Examiners and receive a “clearance letter.”
+1) To be eligible to become a CLI, students must first register with the Florida Board of Bar Examiners and receive a “Notice of Registrant Clearance” Letter.
 This will take at least 3-6 months.
 A copy of this letter is required to be attached to the student’s application for any clinic that requires CLI certification.

 When registering for the Florida Board of Bar Examiners, students will have two options.
 The first option the student may choose is “student registration,” as part of the student’s normal application for the Florida Bar.
 As an alternate option, if the student does not intend to sit for the Florida Bar, the student may choose “Certified Legal Intern (CLI) Registration” only.
 For more information, please see the FAQ at http://www.floridabarexam.org/.
 Pay particular attention to the questions: “May I register as a first-year law student” and “How do I meet the clearance requirement for the Certified Legal Internship (CLI) program.”